yusuuf-mm/HabitOS/README.md

 - 🐛 **Accelerated debugging** with AI-powered log analysis and root cause identification
 - 📚 **Generated comprehensive documentation** including this README and deployment guides

-> **Note**: MCP (Model Context Protocol) integration and advanced CI/CD pipelines are planned for future iterations to further enhance AI-assisted workflows.
+> **Note**: MCP (Model Context Protocol) integration is planned for future iterations.
+Advanced CI/CD pipelines have been fully implemented using GitHub Actions to further enhance AI-assisted workflows.

 ---